Classes & Ensembles Additions and Withdrawals

 Students must pay any adjustments in tuition in order for a change to take effect.

-Students may withdraw from courses and ensembles and receive a refund according to the following schedule:
+Students may withdraw from courses, Chamber Music groups and Jazz Ensembles and receive a refund according to the following schedule:

 - During the first week of class/lessons, 75% course fee refunded.